 I saw how receiving a college degree affected my mother and her opportunities.
 I was awestruck by how transformational that journey was for her.
 Her grit and determination inspired my educational path.
 Her decades long work as a public school teacher drove my desire to serve our schools.
 This led me to becoming a Akron Public School Board Member.

 I served as the President of the Akron Public School Board.
 I have seen first hand where public schools succeed and where they struggle.
 In 1997, the Ohio Supreme Court ruled that the overreliance on property taxes as the primary means of funding schools was unconstitutional.
 Very little has changed.
 All our students deserve equal opportunities to receive a quality education.
 The funding is not adequate and must be revisited by the Ohio Legislature.
 My experience gives me a unique perspective on public schools and their needs.
 Healthy and thriving schools are integral to the future success of our community.
+I’ll continue fighting for school funding that enables our public school students to thrive and succeed.

 Our healthcare system works for some and for others it does not.
 I have seen those racial, gender, and geographic inequities.
 As a representative, we must have those difficult conversations to address the deep-seated inequities in our healthcare system.
 Those conversations are not easy to have but are imperative to improving the system.
 I have worked in health care for nearly 20 years and know first-hand what works and what does not work.
 We must strengthen what we do well and improve upon our shortcomings.
 Ohio should ensure easier access to mental health as well as expanding long term services and support.
 We can do better in Ohio by providing for our citizens.

 Reproductive rights are healthcare, and everyone deserves the liberty to make their own choices about their bodies.
 This is a broad social justice issue that affects everyone.
 All people should have the right to make the decisions according to their lives without coercion, threat, or punishment.
+I will combat any initiatives that threaten women’s access to reproductive healthcare.

 We must take care of our public lands.
 That translates into protecting the integrity of all our green spaces so they can be enjoyed for generations to come.
 We must continue to strive for clean water.
 Ohio has the largest number of lead service lines per capita in the country.
 Ohio must seize the opportunity to be at the forefront of the renewable energy revolution.
 Ohio has a history of being innovative and market driving.
 If we commit to taking the lead in the renewable energy revolution, we can be that again.
 These are the jobs that will ensure our future economic and environmental prosperity.